pwn2winctf/2018/README.md

 ## Scoreboard

-Currently, the scoreboard is only available through the command line interface:
+You can see the scoreboard in the game link (https://game.pwn2win.party), or through the command line interface:
 ```bash
 ./ctf score --names --pull
 ```

-However we plan to make it available through the web interface in a future release.

 ## Support